-Over the past 12 years, gynaecologist, Mr Richard Smith has led our research team in performing a number of interlinked procedures relating to womb transplantation.
+Over the past two decades or more, gynaecologist, Mr Richard Smith has led our research team in performing a number of interlinked procedures relating to womb transplantation.

 Our work has included research and procedures carried out on animals and has resulted in a demonstrable improvement in knowledge and procedures.
 We continue to work toward improved procedures to make womb transplantation more accessible and realistic for the many women all over the world who would benefit.